 Partial cash out allows you to do both, take some of your profit and leave the rest to run until the end and you can make even more profit.

-Do you fancy betting with a bookmaker that offers partial cash out?
-A full list of bookies that offer cash out can be found here: betting sites with cash out
+A full list of bookies that offer cash out can be found here: Cash Out Betting Sites